ajay-sainy/Wav2Lip-GFPGAN/README.md

 1. Visit [this link](https://colab.research.google.com/github/indianajson/wav2lip-HD/blob/main/colab.ipynb) to launch the program in Google Colab.
 2. Run the first code block labeled "Installation".
 This will take 1-2 minutes.
 3. Upload a video file and audio file to the `wav2lip-HD/inputs` folder in Colab.
-4. Change the file names in the block of code labeled `Synchronize Video and Speech` and run the code block. \
+4. Change the file names in the block of code labeled `Synchronize Video and Speech` and run the code block.
-5. Once
+5. Once finished run the code block labeled `Boost the Resolution` to increase the quality of the face.
+6. Download your file from `wav2lip-HD/outputs` likely named `output_0000.mp4`.

 ### Helpful Tip